thi-ng/umbrella-docs-temp/rstream.merge.md

 ## merge variable

-Returns a new [StreamMerge](./rstream.streammerge.md) instance, a subscription type consuming inputs from multiple inputs and passing received values on to any subscribers.
-Input streams can be added and removed dynamically.
-By default, [StreamMerge](./rstream.streammerge.md) calls `done()` when the last active input is done, but this behavior can be overridden via the `close` option.
+Returns a new [StreamMerge](./rstream.streammerge.md) subscription, consuming values from multiple inputs and passing received values on to any subscribers.

 <b>Signature:</b>

 ```typescript
 merge: <A, B>(opts?: Partial<StreamMergeOpts<A, B>> | undefined) => StreamMerge<A, B>
 ```

+## Remarks

+Input streams can be added and removed dynamically.
+By default, `StreamMerge` calls [ISubscriber.done](./rstream.isubscriber.done.md) when the last active input is done, but this behavior can be overridden via the provided [options](./rstream.streammergeopts.md)<!-- -->.

 ## Example 1